 So now my quandary.
 There’s plenty to like about the Becker BK2.
 Just read the reviews at Amazon.com.
 Those comments are all spot-on; it’s a great knife, a confidence-inducing knife.
 But after my weekend away with the BK2, I knew its personality flaws and I knew I couldn’t live with them.

 Here’s the problem with the Ka-Bar Becker BK2: it doesn’t know what kind of knife it is.
-It can’t decide if wants to be a small utility knife or heavy-duty knife, and because of that, it fails at both: It has the heft of a chopper, but not enough blade length to really be useful.
+It can’t decide if wants to be a small utility knife or heavy-duty knife, and because of that, it fails at both: It has the heft of a chopper, but not enough blade length to really be useful for heavy work.
 It has a shorter blade like a utility knife, but there’s too much heft for delicate work.

 At first glance, you’d think the Becker BK2 will deliver the best of both worlds, a graceful beauty that can charm you with elegance while holding her own with the rough boys, but in the end she’s clumsy when she should be elegant and not really up to rough play.
 In either place, she just gets in the way.